tcpdump Commands

 tcpdump -r tls_debug.pcap -XX | less

 Capture complete handshake to identify certificate chain issues, missing intermediates, or cipher mismatches.
+TLS alert records (type 0x15) indicate the specific failure reason.

 Monitor Let's Encrypt ACME challenges